 The board minutes may contain complaints about the quality of life issues.
-While a co-op and condo typically have house rules, these may not cover all issues or residents might push the boundaries.
+While a co-op and condo typically have house rules, these may not cover all issues, or residents might push the boundaries.
 Additionally, as a general rule, condo boards are more lenient than their co-op counterparts.

 The board also discusses major issues.
 These include disputes between shareholders/unit owners, lawsuits confronting the building, and major repairs.
-In the case of a large capital expenditure, you can find out how the board plans on funding it.
-You may see an increase in your monthly maintenance fees/common charges or the board could charge a special assessment.
+In the case of large capital expenditure, you can find out how the board plans on funding it.
+You may see an increase in monthly maintenance fees/common charges, or the board could charge a special assessment.
 In extreme cases, the board may mismanage the finances, creating a bad situation down the line.

 How far should you go back?How far should you go back?

 Your lawyer can obtain the minutes from the managing agent in most situations, although not all buildings allow inspection.
 If there are minutes that you can review, generally, you are not permitted to take these off-site.
-Therefore, you have to accompany your attorney on the visit, which is typically made via an appointment.
+Therefore, you have to accompany your attorney on the visit, which is via an appointment.